How to Find and Engage New Customers

 Why Engagement is Critical

-Five Things You Can Do to Find and Engage New Customers
+Three Things You Can Do to Find and Engage New Customers

 To accomplish that deeper level of interaction, you need to give your customers a reason to be loyal to your products and your brand.
 The good news is that the strategies that you can use to elicit that brand loyalty are also among the most effective ways to attract new customers.
-Here are five of the most successful ideas that you can incorporate into your business to find and engage new customers and build relationships that stand the test of time.
+Here are three of the most successful ideas that you can incorporate into your business to find and engage new customers and build relationships that stand the test of time.

 - Leverage technology like social media.
 It’s somewhat surprising that so many businesses have yet to figure out how to properly use social media to their advantage.
 Far too many still think of it as a time-waster or meaningless fad.
 In reality, social media is the new word-of-mouth venue for mass social interaction.
 If your company isn’t yet using Facebook, Twitter, YouTube, LinkedIn, and other platforms, then you’re missing a golden opportunity.